 BA MSc PhD

-Jenny is an epidemiologist with a background in demography based in the MARCH Centre for Maternal, Adolescent, Reproductive and Child Health and the Maternal and Newborn Health Group.
-Her research interests include unsafe abortion, family planning, the measurement of maternal morbidities, and quality of care.
-Much of her work revolves around the evaluation of reproductive health programmes and complex interventions.
+Jenny is a reproductive epidemiologist with a background in demography.
+She is part of the MARCH Centre for Maternal, Adolescent, Reproductive and Child Health, the Maternal and Newborn Health Group and the Centre for Evaluation.
+Her research interests include maternal morbidity and functioning around the time of childbirth, unsafe abortion, family planning, and quality of care.
+Much of her work involves the evaluation of reproductive health programmes and complex interventions.

-Other ongoing and previous work includes: the PopDev cohort investigating women's work, health and family planning during late pregnancy and the postpartum period in Burkina Faso; the FEMHealth evaluation of user fee exemption policies for maternity care in Benin, Burkina Faso, Mali and Morocco; and systematic reviews on the global burden of maternal morbidity.
+Previous projects include: an impact evaluation of a large-scale programme aiming to reduce maternal deaths from unwanted pregnancy; a cluster-randomised trial evaluating the Alive & Thrive programme in Burkina Faso to determine if the intervention was successful in increasing exclusive breastfeeding rates among infants less than six months; evaluation of the Informed Push Model, a supply chain intervention aiming to reduce stock-outs of family planning commodities in Senegal as part of the Maternal healthcare markets Evaluation Team; the PopDev prospective cohort investigating women's work, health and family planning during late pregnancy and the postpartum period in Burkina Faso; the FEMHealth evaluation of user fee exemption policies for maternity care in Benin, Burkina Faso, Mali and Morocco; and systematic reviews on the global burden of maternal morbidity.